freeradical13/freeradical13.github.io/index.md

 An [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause damage.
 Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that saves memories of its response to a pathogen for similar future pathogens.
 The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.

 [Antibodies][] (or immunoglobulins) are Y-shaped proteins produced by B cells.
 Antibodies recognize [antigens][] which are particular molecules on a pathogen.
 There are five types (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

+## Adipose Tissue

+[Adipose Tissue][] (or body fat) stores triacylglycerides, cushions an organism, produces heat, and produces hormones.
+Adipose tissue is composed mostly of [adipocyte cells][] along with some other cell types.
+[White adipose tissue][] stores triacylglycerides.
+[Brown adipose tissue][] generates heat.

+## Circulatory System

+The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood through tubes called blood vessels.
+Blood is pumped through blood vessels by an organ called the heart.

+### Blood

+[Blood][] is a liquid that includes blood plasma, glucose, proteins, clotting cators, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
+[Blood plasma][] includes blood cells.
+[Blood serum][] is everything in blood except for blood cells and clotting factors.

+### Blood Cells

+Blood cells may be red blood cells, white blood cells or platelets.

+[Red Blood Cells][] (or erythrocytes, or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.

+[White Blood Cells][] (or leukocytes, or WBCs) have a nucleus and are the cells of the immune system.

+[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.

+### Blood Vessels

+[Blood vessels][] are either arteries, capillaries, or veins.
+The inner walls of blood vessels are lined with [Endothelial Cells][].

+[Arteries][] carry blood away from the heart.

+[Capillaries][] are small blood vessels that perform the exchange of chemicals blood and tissues.

+[Veins][] carry blood from the capillaries back to the heart.

+### Lipoproteins

+[Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
+A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.

+Lipoproteins are categorized by their relative densities of lipids to proteins from lowest to highest: Chylomicron, Very Low-Density Lipoprotein (VLDL), Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL).

+[LDL][] transports cholesterol from the liver to tissues.
+[HDL][] transports cholesterol from tissues to the liver.

+### Heart

+The [heart][] is an organ that pumps blood through the circulatory system.

+[Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

+[Atherosclerosis][] is a type of arteriosclerosis where the thickening of the cell wall is caused by a build up of a fatty plaque.

+## Digestion

+[Digestion][] is the breakdown of food into small, water-soluable molecules in the blood.

+Endothelial cells in the walls of blood vessels have an enzyme called [Lipoprotein Lipase][] which can hydrolyze Triacylglyerides into Glycerol and Fatty Acids and sent into adipose tissue.

 ## History of Life